 He was elected to the Welsh Parliament, commonly known as the Senedd, for Neath constituency in May 2016, he sits as a Welsh Labour and Co-operative party Member of the Senedd, following the retirement of Gwenda Thomas AM/AC.
 Prior to joining the Welsh Government in 2017, Jeremy was a member of a number of parliamentary committees including Economy, Skills and Infrastructure; Culture, Welsh Language and Communications and the External Affairs Committee.
 He also chaired the Co-operative group of Labour MS’s.

 Jeremy was appointed to the Cabinet as Counsel General in November 2017.
-Following the election of Mark Drakeford MS/AS as Welsh Labour Leader and First Minister in December 2018, he retained this role along with assuming the new post of Brexit Minister.
-He has since been made the Counsel General and Minister for European Transition, where he also leads the work on Wales’ recovery from the Covid-19 pandemic.
+Following the election of Mark Drakeford MS/AS as Welsh Labour Leader and First Minister in December 2018, he retained this role along with assuming the new post of Minister for European Transition.
+He served in both of these posts for the rest of the fifth Senedd.
+On top of this, Jeremy was given the role of Minister for COVID recovery during the coronavirus pandemic in 2020.

 His interests include economic and community development, and education and skills